Updated: Aug 9

 Unlike Lynn Canyon, it will cost you plenty to visit.
-A regular ticket costs $59.95, so plan to spend the whole day to get your money's worth.
-Personally, I would go to Lynn Canyon instead.
+A regular ticket costs $63, so plan to spend the whole day to get your money's worth.
+Personally, I go to Lynn Canyon.

 There is public transportation available.
 Take the SeaBus from Waterfront Station in Vancouver over to North Vancouver’s Lonsdale Quay.
 From there, Translink offers regular service to Capilano Suspension Bridge Park via the “#236 – Grouse Mountain” bus.

 In the summer, a popular but challenging hike is the famous Grouse Grind aka "Mother Nature's Staircase".
 It's a 3 km hike up the face of the mountain.
 Proper hiking shoes and water are essential.
 This is not a hike for the feint-hearted or casual hiker, although there are some crazy people that actually run up!
+This is not particularly scenic, the entire route is within the trees and there are no clear look outs until you get to the top.
+The Grind is about exercise and bragging rights.
 Make a note of the time you leave the bottom.
 There are major bragging rights to be earned, if you can do it in less than an hour but plan to take longer, especially if you will need to take some breaks when you hit the rougher sections.
-The first 1/2 might lull you into a false sense of security, the path soon becomes steep and rocky.
-Celebrate making it to the top with a nice cold beverage and purchase a gondola ticket back to the parking lot.
+The first 1/2 will lull you into a false sense of security, the path soon becomes steep and rocky.
+Celebrate making it to the top with a nice cold beverage.
+Purchase a gondola ticket for the trip back to the parking lot.

 The oldest city in Western Canada, New Westminster was the original capital of the colony of British Columbia.
 The Royal Engineers arrived from England in 1859 to build in this site chosen both for its beauty and its strategic location on the Fraser River.
 New Westminster is on the Skytrain Expo line.